Donnie-McGee/Festival-Purchase-Behavior-Analysis/Issues and Fixes/Issues and Fixes.md

 # Issues and Fixes

 Here I will share the major obstacles, inconvenients, razoning, progresses and fixes I faced while developing my first data analysis project.
-Some points have been organically explained in a different section (links to those sections will be provided, in order to avoid repetition across sections), while some deserve their space here, since they needed a deeper thought and coding process.
+Some points have been organically explained in a different section (links will be provided, in order to avoid repetition across sections), while some deserve their space here, since they needed a deeper thought and coding process.

 ## Shapening my data base